Where Does It Go?

 Find a collection site close to you here or drop off with a Threadcycle partner like Big Brothers Big Sisters, Goodwill, Northwest Center, and Salvation Army.

 If the idea of sprucing your wallet as well as your space sounds appealing, selling or consigning your clothes is a great option!
-Buffalo Exchange is currently buying clothing by appointment, and they also offer a sell by mail program.
-Check out their site for more details!
+Buffalo Exchange buys daily, from open to close, and you can even join their digital wait list to get notified when it’s your turn to sell.

-My favorite places to consign in Seattle are Editor Consignment in Ballard and Two Big Blondes, a plus size consignment shop in the Central District.
+My favorite places to consign in Seattle are Editor Consignment in Ballard, Labels in Phinney Ridge, and Two Big Blondes, a plus size consignment shop in the Central District.

 Electronics